jonniesavell/undo_manager_lib/README.md

-have you ever wondered how to write a C program properly without try/catch or try/finally? suppose that you get an error from a system call whose result you needed in order to make progress. what do you do? your failure blocks grow larger and larger as you maintain more and more work to undo. the following example shows only two activities to undo but you can see how each successive failure block accrues additional undo activities.
+have you ever wondered how to write a C program properly without try/catch or try/finally? suppose that you get an error from a system call whose result you needed in order to make progress. what do you do? calling exit may not be enough because of state changes accumulated up to this point. your failure blocks grow larger and larger as you maintain more and more work to undo. the following example shows only two activities to undo but you can see how each successive failure block accrues additional undo activities.

 ```
 #include <fcntl.h>